 Product Recycling

-In order to strengthen the circle of resource circulation, Epson collaborate with customers, industries, and regions to promote the collecting and recycling of used products in various countries and regions around the world.
+To expand the resource reuse and recycling loop, Epson collaborate with customers, industries, and regions to promote the collecting and recycling of used products in various countries and regions around the world.

 Europe